AdnanWarwande/real-time-chat-platform/README.md

-# 💬 Real-Time Communication Platform (Discord Clone)
+# 💬 Real-Time Communication Platform

 This is a modern, full-stack, real-time communication platform designed for instant messaging, voice, and video chat, demonstrating proficiency in the T3 stack and WebSocket integration.